Scheduled MonumentsWalesCoed Llynor long hut

 What is Coed Llynor long hut?

-Coed Llynor long hut is a deserted rural settlement site located in Denbighshire, Wales, designated as a scheduled ancient monument under reference DE304.
+Coed Llynor long hut is a medieval deserted rural settlement in Denbighshire, Wales, comprising structural remains of long-house construction typical of upland Welsh pastoral communities.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE304.

 What period does Coed Llynor long hut date from?

 Coed Llynor long hut dates from the medieval period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Coed Llynor long hut?